 SAP setup process

-This section is dedicated to steps required to configure the SAP (Sender Authentication Package) with the second option.
+This section is dedicated to steps required to configure the Salesforce Sender Authentication Package with the second option.

 1. Customer needs to decide the domain or subdomain name or repurpose the existing domain for SAP in Marketing cloud.